 Chemistry – A Star Player in Student Athletics

 Chemistry can help young athletes hit the ground running in more ways than you might think.
-Chemistry creates many of the back to school products and supplies that can help keep kids safe as they head back to school and back to their favorite athletic activities – whether it’s track, gymnastics, swimming, soccer or other athletics.
+Chemistry creates many of the products and gear that can help keep kids safe as they head back to school and back to their favorite athletic activities – whether it’s track, gymnastics, swimming, soccer or other sports.

 Below are a few examples of how chemical ingredients in sporting products may help athletes win, on and off the playing field: